4-H AMBASSADORS PROGRAM

 4-H Ambassadors are youth representatives for the state 4-H Youth Development Program.
 Outstanding young people with proven excellence in 4-H achievement and citizenship have the opportunity to become State 4-H Ambassadors.

-The MSU Extension 4-H Ambassadors Program enhances leadership, citizenship, and communication skills in teen leaders.
+The 4-H Ambassadors Program enhances leadership, citizenship, and communication skills in teen leaders.
 4-H Ambassadors assist with programs in the state, serve as role models, and conduct training to strengthen life skills and promote individual growth.

 - Make 4-H more visible in the county and across the state of Mississippi.